pcastiglione99/ocr-tools/README.md

 This project is a web service for processing images, detecting page corners, performing perspective transformations, and extracting text using OCR.
 The service allows users to upload images, detect corners of a page, perform perspective correction, and extract text from the image in a PDF format.

 ## Features
+- **Page Corner Selection**: User can select the corners of a page by clicking on them.

-- **Page Corner Detection**: Detects the four corners of a page in an image, suitable for document scanning or image alignment.
+- **Page Corner Detection**: Automatically detects the four corners of a page in an image, suitable for document scanning or image alignment.
 - **Perspective Correction**: Applies a perspective transformation to "straighten" images based on detected corners.
 - **OCR**: Extracts text from images using Tesseract OCR and generates a searchable PDF.